BreadchainCoop/breadkit/DISTRIBUTION_MODULE.md

 ## Overview

-The Distribution Module is the central orchestrating component that handles yield distribution.
-It consolidates all distribution logic in an abstract contract that can be extended and integrated with other modules.
+The Distribution Module is the central orchestrating component that handles yield distribution and collection.
+It consolidates all distribution and yield collection logic in a single abstract contract that can be extended and integrated with voting and recipient management modules.

 ## Architecture